happner/happner/docs/autoload.md

 Modules can be packaged with a configuration file (`happner.js`) that is used by the loading MeshNode to default or autoload elements into the mesh.

-The `happner.js` file should be placed into the module's root.
+The `happner.js` file should be placed into the module's configured main entry point directory.

 eg. (typical node_module with happner.js file)